Y Sections – Special Wireless Units 1939-1945

 Keeping communications secret, keeping the UK safe

-No 1 Special Wireless Group – formed in 1934 as 4 Company War Office Signals.
+No 1 Special Wireless Group formed in 1934 as 4 Company War Office Signals.
 It became 2 Company CHQ Signals in 1938 and was despatched to France in 1939.
-After the evacuation of the BEF from Dunkirk to the UK, the unit became 1 Special Wireless Group on 6th July 1940, It comprised of two companies – one based in Egham and one in Radlett.
-In June 1944 the unit went to Normandy with 21st Army Group to supervise the special wireless sections in 1st Canadian Army and 2nd British Army.
-In 1945 it became 1st Special Wireless Regiment, later 13th Signal Regiment.
+Following the evacuation of the BEF from Dunkirk to the UK on 6th July 1940 the unit became 1 Special Wireless Group.
+This comprised of two companies – one based in Egham UK and one in Radlett UK.
+In June 1944 the unit went to Normandy with the 21st Army Group to supervise the special wireless sections in 1st Canadian Army and 2nd British Army.
+In 1945 it became 1st Special Wireless Regiment and later 13th Signal Regiment.

 ‘Intense inundation and storm.
 Slight damage to equipment – four men received light shocks.’
 1SWG 15th August 1944*